 How to Convert MKV to MP4 Quickly Without Quality Loss

-MKV is just a container, storing video, audio, subtitle tracks in a variey of codecs, such as HEVC, H.264, DTS and Dolby Digital audio etc. This mean you may encounter MKV not playing error owing to the codec issue.
-And MKV always saves large-sized video in HD or 4K UHD resolution, which requires high in hardware, leading in MKV playback error on general computers.
-For example, you may find 4K HEVC MKV files not playing on Windows, MKV plays pixelated/blocky, no sound, black screen or large 4K MKV stutters on computers, smartphones, tablets, TVs, Xbox, PS4/3 etc. To fix such annoying MKV playback issues, you absolutely need to convert files from MKV to MP4 with a free MKV video converter!
+MKV is just a container, storing video, audio, subtitle tracks in a variey of codecs, such as HEVC, H.264, DTS and Dolby Digital audio etc. This means you may encounter MKV not playing error owing to the codec issue.
+And MKV always saves large-sized video in HD or 4K UHD resolution, which requires high of hardware, leading in MKV playback error on general computers.
+For example, you may find 4K HEVC MKV files not playing on Windows, MKV plays pixelated/blocky, no sound, black screen or large 4K MKV stutters on computers, mobiles, TVs, Xbox, PS4 etc. To fix such annoying MKV playback issues, you absolutely need to convert files from MKV to MP4 with a free MKV video converter!

 Free Download WinX HD Video Converter Deluxe to Convert MKV to MP4!

 WinX HD Video Converter Deluxe - Equipped with Full Hardware Acceleration, High Quality Engine and more cutting-edge technologies, it can transcode MKV to MP4 for playback on more devices at the fastest speed while keeping nearly lossless quality.
 Hundreds of premade presets allow you to convert MKV to iPhone, iPad, Android, Windows Mobile, Xbox or other devices directly.

 Strapped for time?
 Click one of the links below to jump straight to your most interested part.

 Part 1: Why Convert MKV to MP4?

 Before you start, you may be curious about that why you need convert MKV videos and why transcode your MKV files to MP4 instead of other video formats.
 Here we list the major reasons for converting MKV files to MP4 format.

 1. MKV format or codec is not compatible with your device/player.